yingweiwo

 Additional Infomation

-Elvitegravir in combination with an HIV protease inhibitor coadministered with ritonavir and with other antiretroviral drug(s) is indicated for the treatment of HIV-1 infection in antiretroviral treatment-experienced adults.
+Elvigravir, in combination with an HIV protease inhibitor (in combination with ritonavir) and other antiretroviral agents, is indicated for the treatment of HIV-1 infection in adults who have previously received antiretroviral therapy.

 FDA Label

-Vitekta co-administered with a ritonavir-boosted protease inhibitor and with other antiretroviral agents, is indicated for the treatment of human-immunodeficiency-virus-1 (HIV-1) infection in adults who are infected with HIV-1 without known mutations associated with resistance to elvitegravir.
+Elvigravir (Vitekta), in combination with a ritonavir-enhanced protease inhibitor and other antiretroviral agents, is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection.
+It is indicated for the treatment of HIV-1 infection in adults who do not carry mutations known to be associated with elvigravir resistance.

 Mechanism of Action